torvalds/linux/Documentation/PCI/msi-howto.rst

 The typical usage of MSI or MSI-X interrupts is to allocate as many vectors as possible, likely up to the limit supported by the device.
-If nvec is larger than the number supported by the device it will automatically be capped to the supported limit, so there is no need to query the number of vectors supported beforehand::
+If nvec is larger than the number supported by the device it will automatically be capped to the supported limit, so there is anal need to query the number of vectors supported beforehand::

 	nvec = pci_alloc_irq_vectors(pdev, 1, nvec, PCI_IRQ_ALL_TYPES)